 Professional Help for Foot Odor and Hyperhidrosis in Southeast Michigan

 Foot odor and excessive sweating are medical conditions—not personal hygiene failures—and effective treatments exist.
 At Balance Foot & Ankle, Dr. Biernacki evaluates the underlying causes of persistent foot odor including hyperhidrosis, fungal infections, bacterial conditions, and contributing biomechanical factors.
-We create personalized treatment plans that combine the right products, medications, and procedures to give you confidence in your foot health.
+We create plan tailored to your foot types that combine the right products, medications, and procedures to give you confidence in your foot health.

 Related Conditions and Resources